 Colin went on to attend Pershore College of Horticulture, after a spell at Notcutts Ltd, and joined the Ministry of Agriculture, in Taunton, as a trainee advisor in 1971.
-He became a fruit advisor in MAFF’s Agricultural and Development Service (ADAS).
+He became a fruit advisor in MAFF’s Agricultural Development and Advisory Service (ADAS).
 He was based at Luddington Experimental Horticultural Station, Stratford, from 1973 until 1977.

 Arrival in Wickhamford

 Colin Hill then left ADAS to set up a plant nursery in Wickhamford and lived next door at 99 Pitchers Hill.
 The aerial photograph below shows the extent of the glasshouse and polythene tunnel nursery in 1999, situated between his house and the farm road to Whitfurrows Farm.